 The HE STA shall report the buffer status for its preferred AC, indicated by the ACI High subfield, in the Queue Size High subfield of the BSR Control subfield; (#15347)the STA may set the Queue Size High subfield to 255 to indicate an unknown/unspecified BSR for that AC.

-The HE STA shall report the buffer status for all ACs, indicated by the ACI Bitmap subfield, in the Queue Size All subfield of the BSR Control subfield; (#15348)the STA may set the Queue Size All subfield to 255 to indicate an unknown/unspecified BSR for those ACs.
+The HE STA shall report the buffer status for the ACs, indicated by the ACI Bitmap subfield, in the Queue Size All subfield of the BSR Control subfield; (#15348)the STA may set the Queue Size All subfield to 255 to indicate an unknown/unspecified BSR for those ACs.(#20530)

 The HE STA shall set the Delta TID subfield according to Table 9-24d (Delta TID subfield encoding), and the Scaling Factor subfield as defined in 9.2.4.6a.4 (BSR Control).